Scribbbe/Edii/README.md

 # Scribe

-## An editor's content workflow system.
+## An editor's content workflow system

 Developed as a [JAMStack](https://jamstack.org/) development platform that provides the moving parts for managing content and content types, static pages, and creating a planning and editor's platform to manage workflows.